Everyone gets into a rut…

 The results of those conversations?

-“The tips in our comparison report suggested we develop more skill around telling the truth, and not diminishing negative information,” Jessica added.
+“The tips in Catalyst suggested we develop more skill around telling the truth, and not diminishing negative information,” Jessica added.
 “We’ve both practiced this skill with each other, and found we built more trust.”

 There’s plenty more to learn from the experience of other teams and organizations that have leveraged the power of Everything DiSC® with great results.